AltoLang/Alto/README.md

 ## Start it up!
  - Fork the repo
- - Run .\build (Please drop us an issue if you encounter build errors)
+ - Run .\build (Please drop us an issue if you encounter unexpected build errors)
  - Add the compiler to vscode tasks
  - Compile your project!